What are your vaccine requirements?

 Must my dog be spayed or neutered?

-• All dogs should wear a snap type collar with an ID tag and Rabies tag.
-For the safety of your dog and others please leash up your dog when entering and exiting the building.
+• All dogs should wear a collar to help our staff with control and identification.
+Please leash up your dog when entering and exiting the building.

 • If your dog requires a meal or snack during the day, please bring it in a sealable container.
 Please label it with dog’s name and any specific instructions needed.